 Although the Comprehensive Plan was adopted in 2012, no zoning changes discussed in the Comprehensive Plan were implemented at the Project Site.
-The Village Board, in fact, refused to consider prior rezoning petitions submitted by the Applicant, which would have created a new "Open Space / Residential Community District" permitting limited residential development near the clubhouse while requiring that at least 75% of the Project Site be preserved as open and/or recreational space in perpetuity.
+The Village Board, in fact, refused to consider prior rezoning petitions submitted by the Applicant, which would have created a new "Open Space /

+Residential Community District" permitting limited residential development near the clubhouse while requiring that at least 75% of the Project Site be preserved as open and/or recreational space in perpetuity.

 Although this application does not, as the Comprehensive Plan Update recommends, include a rezoning proposal, in the Applicant's opinion, the density and level of open space preservation proposed still achieves the stated planning goals for the Project Site contained in the Comprehensive Plan.
 The 105 units proposed is far less than the maximum amount permitted under an R-30 zoning (which permits 137 units based on the calculation of total area divided by permitted lot size).
 The proposed 105 units would be "clustered" in a location on the PRD Parcel that would permit a total of 36 acres to be preserved as shared open space.
 In addition, 36.8 acres of the existing golf course would be maintained on the Project Site, contributing to the recreational/open space character of the area.
 Together, this amount of open space is greater than the amount of open space preservation contemplated for the Project Site under the residential rezoning options set forth in the Comprehensive Plan.
 In addition, the PRD clustered development layout would permit the Applicant to preserve all wetlands and ponds identified in the Comprehensive Plan as contributing to the environmental significance of the Project Site.
 Also, this layout would permit the Applicant to improve the floodplain benefits of the Project Site by using the natural topography and post-development contours to act as a barrier to flooding both on and off the Project Site.
-This will increase significantly the flood storage benefits provided on the Project Site.
-See Appendix E for a listing of all policies in the Comprehensive Plan Action Plan and an explanation of how the Proposed Action is consistent with all of the applicable Action Plan items.
+This will increase significantly the flood storage benefits provided on the Project Site

 The Proposed Action further meets the objectives set forth in both the LWRP update and the current LWRP by preserving the important environmental features on-site that contributed to its designation as a Critical Environmental Area, namely its location in the floodplain, ponds and wetlands, and proximity to Long Island Sound.
 The LWRP also notes the Project Site's sensitive drainage area and potential to impact the Hommocks Conservation Area.
 The Proposed Action's shared open spaces and maintained golf holes are designed to provide a significant buffer to these environmental resources, including the Long Island Sound, the Hommocks Conservation Area, and the designated wetlands on-site, to ensure that the residential development has no negative impact on these features.
 The proposed density also limits disturbance to areas that could be elevated above the floodplain so that the natural topography will act as a barrier to flooding on the Project Site.
 The draft update also states that a project that is consistent with the recommendations of the Comprehensive Plan "would be consistent with the policies and projects presented in this LWRP."
 As demonstrated, the Applicant believes the Proposed Action meets the objectives of both the Comprehensive Plan and the LWRP update.
-See Appendix E which includes a listing of all policies in the Approved 1985 LWRP and 2016 LWRP update and an explanation of how the Proposed Action is consistent with all of the applicable LWRP policies.
+See Appendix C which includes a listing of all policies in the 2014 LWRP update and an explanation of how the Proposed Action is consistent with all of the applicable LWRP policies.